david-walters/final-project-code-institute/README.md

 ### Code Used

-I utilized several external resources to complete this project:
+I utilised several external resources to complete this project:

 - I used Bootstrap v4.6.2 for the responsive grid system, prebuilt components, and styles, which I customized to suit the needs of the project.